 Gender: A social construct used to classify a person as a man, woman, or another identity.
 Fundamentally different from the sex one is assigned at birth.

-Gender Identity: The internal perception of an individual’s gender, and how they label themselves.
+Gender Identity: The internal perception of gender, and how you see or label yourself.

-Intersex: A person whose sexual anatomy that doesn’t fit within the medical confines of female or male.
+Intersex: A person whose sex characteristics don’t fit within the medical confines of female or male.

 Lesbian: A woman attracted to people of the same gender.